Dushyantgoswami/docs/docs/tutorials/smart-contract/setup.md

 ## Install Go

-You need Go to develop with the Cosmos SDK.
-If you need to install Go on your system, head to the [Go download and install page](https://go.dev/doc/install).
+You need Go to develop with the dYmension `RDK`.
+If you still need to install Go on your system, head to the [Go download and install page](https://go.dev/doc/install).
-\

 ## Install Ignite